Long hidden hackers unmasked by US special counsel

 But as good as the hackers were at extracting passwords from their victims, they also made mistakes.

-For example, the Gmail address Katenberg used to test-drive his phishing messages on March 19, 2016, was also used to register a Den Katenberg Twitter account, according to Twitter’s “Find friends” feature.
+For example, the Gmail address the GRU used to test-drive its phishing messages on March 19, 2016, was also used to register a Den Katenberg Twitter account , according to Twitter’s “Find friends” feature.
+The AP also found a Facebook page using the same name and picture, although it’s by no means clear that the accounts’ black-and-white photograph of a young man in a dark sweater really belongs to Lukashev.

-It’s by no means clear that the account’s black-and-white photograph, which shows a young man in a black sweater resting his head against his hand and smiling into the camera, belongs to Lukashev.
-As the indictment noted, Fancy Bear routinely ripped off the identities of others online.
-In any case, the Twitter account appears to be dormant.
+Both social media pages appeared dormant, but Lukashev and his colleagues may not be resting easy.
+Katenberg’s Facebook profile vanished within minutes of the publication of this article.
+Across the internet, journalists were picking up traces of the once-anonymous hackers’ digital trail, like the document posted to the website of a Moscow secondary school that identified Viktor Netyshko as the head of Unit 26165 — just as the U.S. indictment alleged.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.